ghuckerby/f1-rl-strategy/README.md

 A custom Gymnasium environment `F1OpponentEnv` that simulates an F1 race.

 - **Action Space**: Discrete(4) - 0: Stay Out, 1: Soft, 2: Medium, 3: Hard.
-- **Observation Space**: Includes lap fraction, current compound (one-hot), tyre age, tyre wear, position, and time gaps to other drivers.
+- **Observation Space**: Includes lap fraction, current compound (one-hot), tyre age, tyre wear, number of compounds used, position, time gaps (leader, ahead, behind), and safety car status.
 - **Reward**: Based on minimizing race time and improving position.

-### Data Loading (`scripts/fastf1_loader.py`)

-Uses the `fastf1` library to load real Formula 1 session data.
-It calculates tyre degradation parameters (base lap time and degradation rate) from actual race laps to calibrate the simulation.

 ### Opponents

-The environment includes `RandomOpponent` agents to simulate other drivers on the track, providing a competitive context for the RL agent.
+The environment supports various opponent types to simulate other drivers on the track.
+The default is `AdaptiveBenchmarkOpponent`.
+The available opponents are:

+- **RandomOpponent**: Makes random pit stop decisions.
+- **HeuristicOpponent**: Uses a simple heuristic strategy.
+- **BenchmarkOpponent**: Follows a pre-calculated optimal strategy.
+- **HardBenchmarkOpponent**: A more challenging version of the benchmark opponent.
+- **AdaptiveBenchmarkOpponent**: Adapts its strategy based on race conditions.